 A Dix-Hallpike test may be done to help your doctor find out the cause of your vertigo.
 During this test, he or she will carefully observe any involuntary eye movements.
 This will help your doctor know whether the cause of your vertigo is inside your brain, your inner ear, or the nerve connected to your inner ear.
 The Dix-Hallpike test also can help your doctor find out which ear is affected.

-It is possible that the main title of the report Dyslexia is not the name you expected.
+It is possible that the main title of the report Meningitis, Bacterial is not the name you expected.
 Please check the synonyms listing to find the alternate name(s) and disorder subdivision(s) covered by this report.